Nissen96/USB-HID-decoders/README.md

 - 1: Show mouse movement only while any mouse button is held
 - 2: Show all mouse movements

 Moves and clicks can optionally be animated with `--animate` (by default all movements are showed statically at once).
+Animation can be paused and resumed with `<SPACE>` and quitted by pressing `q`.

 Colors indicate the mouse button(s) pressed when clicking/moving.
 Movement while no buttons are held is colored gray (in mode 2).